-For the HSC course, assessment tasks may begin in Term 4 of Year 11.
-School Assessment will cease after the Trial HSC Examination in Year 12.
+For the HSC course, assessment tasks may begin in Term 4 of the academic year.
+Assessment will cease at the end of Term 3 Year 12.

 NSW Education Standards Authority Website

 Syllabuses, past papers, sample responses and support materials for all courses may be accessed through the NSW Education Standards Authority (NESA) website at: http://educationstandards.nsw.edu.au